-If your total super balance at 30 June of the previous financial year is equal to or greater than the general transfer balance cap (\$1.9m for the 2023-24 and 2024-25 financial years), your non-concessional contribution cap for the following financial year is nil.
+If your total super balance at 30 June of the previous financial year is equal to or greater than the general transfer balance cap (currently\$1.9 million for the 2024-25 financial year), your non-concessional contribution cap for the following financial year is nil.

-If your total super balance at 30 June of the previous financial year is less than your transfer balance cap, you can generally contribute up to the annual nonconcessional contributions cap of \$110,000.
-For the 2024-25 financial year, the non-concessional contribution cap will increase to \$120,000.
+If your total super balance at 30 June of the previous financial year is less than your transfer balance cap, you can generally contribute up to the annual non-concessional contributions cap of \$120,000.